 Frobisher Interiors 2009 Limited or any of it’s related companies, trading as Frobisher Interiors (“us” or “we” or “our“)

-You are: A visitor to our website or our customer (“you“)
+You means: A visitor to our website or to our stores as our customer (“you“)

 “Carrier” means any person or business contracted by us to carry Goods from us to you, or you to us.